mattermost/mattermost-plugin-servicenow/docs/developer_docs.md

 There are two methods by which you can connect your Mattermost account to your ServiceNow account.

 - **Using slash command**
-    - Run the slash command "/servicenow connect" in any channel.
+    - Run the slash command `/servicenow connect` in any channel.
     - You will get an ephemeral message from the ServiceNow bot containing a link to connect your account.
     - Click on that link.
 If it asks for login, enter your ServiceNow credentials and click `Allow` to authorize and connect your account.

 - **Using the button in the right-hand sidebar**
     - Open the right-hand sidebar by clicking on the ServiceNow icon present in the channel header section of all channels.
-    - You will see a button saying "Connect your account"
+    - You will see a button saying "Connect your account".

         ![image](https://user-images.githubusercontent.com/77336594/186386427-6533a3fe-da58-4d14-a60c-f6c3bb8ea7f5.png)

     - Click on that button.
 If it asks for login, enter your ServiceNow credentials and click `Allow` to authorize and connect your account.

 After connecting successfully, you will get a direct message from the ServiceNow bot containing a Welcome message and some useful information along with some instructions for the system admins.
 **Note**: You will only get a direct message from the bot if your Mattermost server is configured to allow direct messages between any users on the server.
-If your server is configured to allow direct messages between two users of the same team, then you will not get any direct message.
+If your server is configured to allow direct messages only between two users of the same team, then you will not get any direct message.

 ## Development